Azure/fleet/docs/troubleshooting/README.md

       type: ResourceApplied
 ```

-Since the resource **test-ns** namespace never existed on the hub cluster **ClusterResourcePlacementApplied** is set to True but **ClusterResourcePlacementScheduled** is set to false since the spec wants to pick 3 clusters but the **scheduler** can only schedule to two available joined clusters.
+Given that the resource **test-ns** namespace never existed on the hub cluster, the status reflects the following:
+- `ClusterResourcePlacementApplied` is set to `true`
+- `ClusterResourcePlacementScheduled` is set to False, as the specified policy aims to pick three clusters, but the scheduler can only accommodate placement in two currently available and joined clusters.

-Let's check the latest **ClusterResourceSnapshot**, please check this [section](#how-to-find-the-latest-clusterresourcesnapshot-resource) for more details,
+Let's check the latest `ClusterResourceSnapshot`, please check this [section](#how-to-find-the-latest-clusterresourcesnapshot-resource) for more details,

-**Latest ClusterResourceSnapshot:**
+#### Latest ClusterResourceSnapshot:
 ```
 apiVersion: placement.kubernetes-fleet.io/v1beta1
 kind: ClusterResourceSnapshot